Platform: All Platforms Se réfère à: COMSOL Model Manager, COMSOL Model Manager server, COMSOL Multiphysics® Versions:

 • Replace glnxa64 and maci64 with glnxarm64 and macarm64, respectively, on ARM64 based platforms.

-2. Run keytool with arguments -importcert -cacerts -file myrootcert.pem -alias myrootcert, where the -file argument should point to the root certificate to install and -alias is the alias of the imported root certificate entry in the trust store.
+2. Run keytool with arguments -importcert -cacerts -file myrootcert.pem -alias myrootcert, where the -file argument should point to the root certificate to import and -alias is the alias of the imported root certificate entry in the trust store.

 • You need to run the command with permissions to write to the installation directory.